dosatos/ApexAi/ARCHITECTURE.md

 - Auto-sync changes to Google Sheets
 - Create new Google Sheets
 - List available worksheets
+- Import from Google Docs
+- Export canvas to Google Docs
+- Create new Google Docs
 - Execute multi-step plans with progress tracking
 - Ask for user clarification when needed (HITL)